hartwigmedical/actin/molecular/README.md

 has been run on a SERVE database that includes an ACTIN source generated from the ACTIN treatment database using [serve-bridge](../serve-bridge).
 This setup allows PROTECT to determine classification for each of the relevant genes and mutations in the ACTIN treatment database.

-The following classifications are made from the ACTIN-sourced evidence in PROTECT:
+The following classifications are extracted from the ACTIN-sourced evidence in PROTECT:
  - mutations: Any reported evidence of type `HOTSPOT_MUTATION`, `CODON_MUTATION` and `EXON_MUTATION` is included in the list of mutations.
  A mapping is performed from the PROTECT evidence to a mutation string that matches with the input mutation string in the ACTIN treatment database.
- - activated genes: Includes any gene with reported evidence of type `ACTIVATION` or `PROMISCUOUS_FUSION`.
+ - activated genes: Includes any gene with reported evidence of type `ACTIVATION`.
  - inactivated genes: Includes any gene with reported evidence of type `INACTIVATION`.
 Based on the actual PROTECT event it is determined whether the gene has been deleted or not.
  - amplified genes: Includes any gene with reported evidence of type `AMPLIFICATION`
  - wildtype genes: Not implemented yet
- - fusions: Include any fusion with reported evidence of type `FUSION_PAIR`
+ - fusions: Include any fusion with reported evidence of type `FUSION_PAIR` or `PROMISCUOUS_FUSION`

 The evidence is extracted from the PROTECT part of ORANGE as follows:
  - actin treatment evidence: All reported evidence from the ACTIN source.